 8. Summer Vehicles

 Seal any gaps and cracks around your windows and doors with caulk, weather stripping or window insulator.
-Also seal any entry points for cable lines, phone lines and so on–these are all exit points for your home’s warmth.
+Also seal any entry points for cable lines or phone lines — these are all exit points for your home’s warmth.
 And if you have reason to suspect severe winter weather may be headed your way, swap out your screens for storm windows and doors if you have them.

 10. Safety Checks